msainsburydale/NeuralEstimators.jl/docs/src/workflow/advanced.md

 The keyword arguments `epochs_per_θ_refresh` and `epochs_per_Z_refresh` in `train()` are intended to cater for these simulation variants.

 ## Loading previously saved estimators

+## Piece-wise estimators conditional on the sample size